If you follow The HBCU Career Center, you know that we giveaway books to students, emerging professionals and career centers.

 Yes, the data is clear that BIPOC face unique challenges in workplaces where microaggressions abound and the playing field isn’t level.
 So any advice that specifically builds awareness in women as they create their own own paths to realizing their full potential, is worth the read.

-Minda details several events that she was not prepared to encounter and where she may have been under informed about the protocols.
+Minda details several situations that she was not prepared to encounter and where she may have been under informed about the protocols.
 In some cases she did not know what to expect.
 She then authentically shares her own awakening to how things really work in corporate and what she did about it.